Main content

 Episode 9 of 12

-Next, when the sun comes out, visitors also flock to Eryri’s spectacular coastline.
-At the popular beach destination of Bermo, or Barmouth, Coastguard volunteers are gearing up for a busy day - and when a child goes missing by the water, there’s no time to lose.
-And Eryri’s rivers, gorges and waterfalls are also a magnet for people keen to cool off.
-But rescue callouts here need teams with a highly specialised skillset.
-In this rescue, a 24 year old man is badly injured after jumping in the river near tourist hotspot, Betws y Coed.
-With the Coastguard helicopter unable to winch down to him and other Mountain Rescue team members already tied up on callouts, a small group of six must call on all their skills to get the casualty, in a stretcher, across the fast-flowing river.
+Eryri’s rivers, gorges and waterfalls are also a magnet for people keen to cool off.
+But rescues here need teams with a highly specialised skill set.
+A 24-year-old man is badly injured after jumping in the river near tourist hotspot Betws y Coed.
+With the coastguard helicopter unable to winch down to him and other mountain rescue team members already tied up on call-outs, a small group of six must use all their experience to move the casualty, in a stretcher, across the fast-flowing river.

 Release date: